Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements

 \section{Low Dimensional Level}

-The DP method is capable of handling nonconvex constraints and providing a global solution, but suffers from the curse of dimensionality \cite{bellman1957dynamic,bertsekas2005dynamic,biral2016notes}.
+The DP method is capable of handling nonconvex constraints and providing a global solution, but suffers from the curse of dimensionality \cite{bellman1957dynamic,bertsekas2005dynamic}.
 In this section we briefly recall the formulation in \cite[Section II]{britzelmeier2023dynamic} to apply DP on a low dimensional representation of \eqref{eq:OverallProb}, with state and control spaces $W \subset \R^{n_w}$ and $V \subset \R^{n_v}$, respectively, associated to a suitable user-defined mapping $\Omega \colon X \to W$.
-Although the precise meaning of \emph{high}- and \emph{low}-dimensional representations might be problem-dependent, typical state dimensions may be, for instance, $n_x=12$ and $n_w=3$.
-The \GlobalPotato{} algorithm builds upon a problem of the form
+The precise definition of $\Omega$ as well as of \emph{high}- and \emph{low}-dimensional representations are problem-dependent.
+As a prominent example, a robotic manipulator with 12 degrees of freedom may be described with $n_x=12$, $n_w=3$, and $\Omega$ its forward kinematics.
+The \GlobalPotato{} algorithm builds upon a Low-Dimensional Problem \eqref{eq:DPProb} of the form

 with state $w \colon [0,\tau_f] \to W$, control $v \colon [0,\tau_f] \to V$, dynamics $\bar{f} \colon W \times V \to \R^{n_w}$, and a free final time $\tau_f$.
 It includes the inital condition of \eqref{eq:OverallProb} using the dimensional mapping $\Omega$, and the terminal conditions are encoded into the Mayer-type term $\mathcal{M}: W \to \R_+$, $\mathcal{M}(w) \coloneqq \min_{x \in X} \left\{ \| b(x) \| \,\vert\, \Omega(x) = w \right\}$.
 Additionally, the penalty function $\mathcal{P} \colon W \to \R_+$,